 - Where?
 Try to avoid visiting the school you attended as a pupil

 - How long for?
-One day is not enough time to see what it means to be a teacher, you need at least a minimum of 5 days experience if you don’t have the opportunity to work within a school environment.
+One day is probably not enough time to see what it means to be a teacher, you need enough time to gain a good understanding of teaching and schools.

 - What did you do?
 Did you observe lessons, work as a TA, attend meetings/training/ research curriculum/teaching and learning/had a focus on EAL or SEND pupils?